In year 11 students have 25 lessons a week, these are allotted as follows:

 Media studies

-• exploring media language and representation, media industries and audiences; and
+• Explore media language and representation; media industries and audiences

-• understanding media forms and products in relation to television and music (music videos and online media)
+• Understand media forms and products in relation to television and music (music videos and online media)

 Visit our media studies page for more information